teeframe/protocol-documentation/src/packets/snaps-concept.md

 ```

 :::info
-Note that to calculate the payload difference, the server will loop all item payload packet integers and NOT the item payload bytes.
+***1.*** Note that to calculate the payload difference, the server will loop all item payload packet integers and NOT the item payload bytes.

+***2.*** Difference Example :
+- Delta Item X Position : 50
+- Current Item X Position : 10
+- Final Payload X Position : -40 *(10 - 50)*
 :::

 ## Snap Slice